hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 ### For most tools, I'd say... yes!

-Rust's speed along with its concurrency features, if coupled with `tokio` for async, or `rayon` for multithreading, can lead to major performance bumps which can also be seen in literal desktop apps!
+Rust's speed along with its concurrency features, if coupled with `tokio` for async, or `rayon` for multithreading, can lead to major performance bumps which can also be seen in literal desktop apps too!
 The edge CLIs deliver over desktop apps is that, it's just a lot more fun (and significantly faster) in terms of I/O and general throughput if you're a terminal fanboy.